LPWAN Meshes: MeshCore - Moving Beyond the Ad-Hoc

 MeshCore separates concerns into distinct layers—physical radio, MAC layer, routing, transport, and application.
 You can swap components at each layer without affecting others.
 Need a different routing algorithm?
 Plug it in.
 Want to use a different radio module?
 Configure the physical layer.

 This modularity is powerful but requires understanding how the pieces fit together.
-You’re not just configuring settings—you’re architecting a system.
+You’re not just toggling settings—you’re building a system.

 Advanced Routing

-The routing layer supports multiple algorithms: flooding for small networks, tree-based routing for hierarchical deployments, and gradient routing for large meshes.
-You can even implement custom routing logic for specialised scenarios.
+The routing layer supports multiple approaches: flooding for small networks, tree-based routing for hierarchical setups, and gradient routing for larger meshes.

 QoS and Priority Management

 MeshCore allows you to prioritise traffic.
-Critical alarm messages can be flagged for priority handling, ensuring they get through even when the network is congested with routine telemetry.
+Critical alarm messages can be flagged for priority handling, ensuring they get through even when the network is busy with routine telemetry.

-This is essential in industrial scenarios where some data is time-critical (alarms, control commands) while other data is merely informational (periodic sensor readings).
+This is essential in agricultural or community-safety setups where some data is time-critical (alarms, gate sensors) while other data is merely informational (periodic soil moisture readings).

 Hardware Requirements

-MeshCore is less prescriptive about hardware than MeshTastic.
-It’s designed to run on various platforms, though most implementations use:
+MeshCore is less prescriptive about hardware than Meshtastic.
+It’s designed to run on various platforms, though most builds use:

 - ESP32 or STM32 microcontrollers

-- External power supplies or large batteries for continuous operation
+- External power or larger batteries for continuous operation

-The platform’s flexibility means you can design custom hardware optimised for your deployment.
-Need ultra-low power for solar operation?
-Build that.
-Need high reliability with redundant radios?
-Do that instead.
+The flexibility means you can build custom hardware for your specific environment.
+Need ultra-low power for solar operation in the back paddock?
+You can build that.

-However, this flexibility comes with a cost: there’s no “$30 board from AliExpress” solution.
-You’re either building custom hardware or adapting development boards, both of which require more technical expertise than MeshTastic’s plug-and-play approach.
+However, this comes with a cost: there’s no “grab a $30 board from AliExpress and you’re done” shortcut.
+You’re either building custom boards or adapting development kits, both of which require more technical grit than a plug-and-play approach.

 Configuration and Management

-Where MeshTastic offers friendly mobile apps, MeshCore typically requires configuration files, command-line tools, and often custom software for network management.
+Where Meshtastic offers friendly mobile apps, MeshCore typically requires configuration files and command-line tools.

 Configuration involves setting: